Fayum mummy portraits: Hairstyles

 Comparing the hairstyles on mummy portraits, it is revealed that the vast majority of them correspond to the fast-changing fashion of hairstyles used by the elite of the rest of the Roman Empire.
 They, in turn, often followed the fashion of the Roman emperors and their wives, whose images and coiffures can be dated through their depictions on coins.
 The female hairstyles are what is usually used for the dating of mummy portraits, because other than a number of elite boys who had long hair parted on the forehead and bound into a bun in the neck, male hairstyle does not differ by much.
 This is because Roman male was advised to avoid excessive attention to hairstyles as he may be criticized for unmanliness.
 Complex ringlets with nested plaits, and curls over the forehead was popular in the late first century, with small oval nested plaits popular in the time of Antonines.
-A later popular woman’s hairstyle is one inspired by the Roman Empress, Faustina I, with longer strands at the middle of the scalp drawn back into twists or plaits that were then wound into a tutulus at the crown of the head.
+A later popular woman's hairstyle is one inspired by the Roman Empress, Faustina I, with longer strands at the middle of the scalp drawn back into twists or plaits that were then wound into a tutulus at the crown of the head.
 Central-parted hair-knots at the back of the neck were common later in the same period.
 Empress Julia Domna popularized fluffy waved hair.
 Straight hair was common in the same period while later plaits on the crown of the head were rarely present.

 Clothing

-Other than representations of their wealth and social status, the subject’s clothing suggests their previous roles in their local communities.
+Other than representations of their wealth and social status, the subject's clothing suggests their previous roles in their local communities.
 For instance, men depicted to show their bare upper torso were usually athletes.
 The most common attire is a cloak worn over a chiton.
-It is common to have a traditionally Roman decorative line, clavi, on the subject’s clothing.
+It is common to have a traditionally Roman decorative line, clavus (plural clavi), on the subject's clothing.
 Most of the decorative lines are dark colored.
 While painted mummy portraits are shown to bear the traditional Roman decorative lines, not a single portrait has been definitely shown to depict the toga.
 It should, however, be kept in mind that Greek cloaks and togas are draped very similarly on depictions of the 1st and early 2nd centuries.
 In the late 2nd and 3rd centuries, togas should be distinguishable, but fail to occur.